 How Do Insects Survive The Winter?

 Migration is a common strategy for many insects to avoid cold temperatures.
-They look for warmer places to go in the winter.
+Particularly, bugs like springtail bugs and Monarch butterflies look for warmer places to go in the winter.
 Monarch butterflies are a prime example who migrate from the north to warmer places as fall and winter approach.
-The Monarch butterflies migrate from the north to the states in the south during spring.
+The Monarch butterflies migrate from the north to the states in the south during fall and spring.

 Overwintering as Eggs

 Some insect species lay eggs that are capable of surviving the winter.
 Most of them are Praying Mantis.
-Mosquitoes are another example that undergoes the same phenomenon as well.
+Mosquitoes are another example of an insect that undergoes the same phenomenon as well.
 Female mosquitoes deposit their final batch of eggs in water-logged systems.
-The adults then die and later the eggs emerge into adult mosquitoes.
+The adults then die, and later the eggs emerge into adult mosquitoes.

 Overwintering as Larvae

 Some insects survive the winter in the pupal stage.
-Moths in the silkworm family are a well-known example to get attached to food plants or trees as pupae.
-It protects the pupae from harsh environmental conditions.
+Moths in the silkworm family are a well-known example of getting attached to food plants or trees as pupae.
+It protects the pupae from harsh environmental and weather conditions.

 Overwintering as Nymphs